eurekasfray/particle/doc/sketch.md

 ## Goals

-* My aim goal is to develop a simple and useable programming language whose core concept is based the ideas behind the assembly languages (x86 especially).
-The language should allow a programmer to build a program using basic data types such as bytes, words and doubles words by manipulating data.
+* My aim goal is to develop a simple, useable programming language whose core concept is based the ideas behind the assembly languages (x86 specifically).
+The language shall allow a programmer to build a program using three basic data types (bytes, words, and double words).
 Let's see the possibilities.

 # Design